Zackhardtoname/Micro-benchmarking-Code-and-Analysis/6_chapter/README.md

 The implementation code and the book differ quite a bit.
 I think the author didn't clean up his code and the tech reviewers did a bad job.

-The sketches is in the corresponding PDF. sysbench memory --memory-block-size=1M --memory-total-size=20G --memory-oper=read run The default total size is 100 GB which is a terribly misleading default, cuz anything above my 64 GB capacity is swapped(?)
+The drawings are in the corresponding PDF. sysbench memory --memory-block-size=1M --memory-total-size=20G --memory-oper=read run The default total size is 100 GB which is a terribly misleading default, cuz anything above my 64 GB capacity is swapped(?)